-Some people misunderstand their Maine Coons behaviour, and assume their Maine Coon cat is clingy.
+Some people misunderstand their Maine Coons behavior and assume their Maine Coon cat is clingy.
 This is not the case at all.

-If you are interested in finding out whether Maine Coon cats make good pets, or not, watch my Youtube video:
+If you are interested in finding out whether Maine Coon cats make good pets, or not, click my link to my Youtube video:

 8. Learned Behaviour

 One of the key characteristics of the Maine Coon cat breed is that they are highly intelligent.